superben100/csm/README.md

-##Based Off Scratch By MIT
+##Based off Scratch from MIT Media lab
-This is a modification of Scratch by MIT.
-More information about Scratch can be found at http://scratch.mit.edu.

-##Scratch Community Mod
-SCM is a Scratch mod made, and managed by the Scratch community.
-More information can be found at http://scratch.mit.edu/discuss/topic/59448/ .
+scratch.mit.edu

+This is CSM, a community managed Scratch mod.
+I, ChocolatePi, are contributing some blocks to it.